Whether you are a huge Barça fan or not, going on a Camp Nou tour is one of the most fascinating things to do in Barcelona.

 I knew people loved Barça, in Catalonia and in the rest of the world.
 The club has over 150,000 (paying) members who contribute every year to making the club great and the many fantastic players we have had through the years have made Barça even more famous than it already was.

-But its popularity goes beyond anyone’s wildest dreams and visiting Camp Nou is one of the most popular things to do in Barcelona today, so much so that in the summertime, the area around the stadium is crowded with people taking selfies with Cruyff’s statue.
+But its popularity goes beyond anyone’s wildest dreams and over 1,7 million people visit Camp Nou every year.
+In the summertime, the area around the stadium is crowded with people taking selfies with Cruyff’s statue.

 I visited last in the winter when it was calmer, and there were still many visitors taking funny selfies and photos imitating the player’s moves in front of the stadium.

 To make your visit more enjoyable, I highly recommend coming early in the morning or later in the evening.
 Check the opening times of the museum and the tours and come before that to take photos of the exterior.

 Bonus points if you can travel to Barcelona in the winter when you can even be lucky and enjoy one of the VIP Player’s Experience tours almost privately for your travel party only.

 6. Decide if you should come on match day

 Have you ever wondered what 100,000 screaming excited fans sound like?

 It would definitely be more exciting to visit Camp Nou on game day, particularly if you visited close to the time of a match.
 Seeing the fans get to the stadium and hearing them cheer on from outside would be electric.